kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 The purpose of the rough draft and peer review is to give you an opportunity to get feedback on your analysis before the final product.

-Your team will write the rough draft in the **written-report.Rmd** file in your project repo.
-You do not need to submit the draft on Canvas.
+Your team will write the rough draft in the **written-report.Rmd** file in your project repo and submit the pdf or html to Canvas.

 Below is a brief description of the sections to focus on in the draft: